thegrumpys/odop/docs/Help/settingValues.md

 #### Setting Values

 This entry covers the input of values into ODOP.
 Additional information on Fix, Free and constraints is provided.

 **Advanced View**

+New values may be supplied by clicking on the desired value and directly over-writing the existing value.
+The existing value may be edited or double-click (double-tap a touch screen) to replace the entire value.

+Use the checkbox immediately right of the variable value to control Fix / Free status.
+Use the checkbox immediately left of constraint levels to enable or disable constraints.

 _Independent Variables_